jacebenson/cedar/docs/docs/cors.md

 Forwarding      https://fb6d701c44b5.ngrok.io -> http://localhost:8911
 ```

 Note the two different domains.
 Copy the `https` domain from the api side because we'll need it in a moment.
-Even if the Redwood dev server isn't running you can leave these tunnels running, and when the dev server _does_ start, they'll just start on those domains again.
+Even if the Cedar dev server isn't running you can leave these tunnels running, and when the dev server _does_ start, they'll just start on those domains again.

 ### `redwood.toml` Config